-On an out-patient, appointment basis, the SHS offers X-ray and laboratory testing, surgical treatment for minor lacerations, EKG testing, non-operative orthopedic services, ambulance/medical transport services and consultation and referral for complex medical cases.
-Other out-patient programs include an immunization clinic for allergy injections and other inoculations, a gynecologic service, a psychiatric service providing short-term psychotherapy for after-hours mental health emergencies, a substance abuse counseling service and a sports medicine clinic in the Bob Carpenter Sports/Convocation Center.
-Through a Self-Care Cold Clinic and Self-Care Wound Clinic, the SHS supports students with educational materials and some complementary over-the-counter medications, providing self-directed care for minor health problems.
-A limited number of commonly prescribed medications are sold at below-retail prices.
-The SHS offers referrals, and it sells equipment such as sharps containers for lancets and needles.
+Services include X-ray and laboratory testing, surgical treatment for minor lacerations, EKG testing, non-operative orthopedic services, emergency ambulance/medical transport services and consultation and referral for complex medical cases.
+Out-patient services also include an immunization clinic for allergy injections and other inoculations, a gynecologic service, and a sports medicine clinic in the Bob Carpenter Sports/Convocation Center.
+There is also a limited dispensary of reasonably priced pharmaceutical medications available for purchase for common prescriptions written at the SHS Many prescription card plans as well as most major credit cards. checks, and cash are accepted for these medications.
+The SHS also provides equipment (sharps containers for lancets, needles, etc.) and information on the availability of other services on campus for the handling of infectious medical wastes (e.g., material contaminated with blood or other potentially infectious materials).
+Through its Self-Care Cold Clinic and Self-Care Wound Clinic, the SHS supports students with educational materials and some complementary overthe-counter medications, providing self-directed care for minor health problems.

-The SHS sponsors a sexual offense support (SOS) group for survivors of sexual offense, and it provides educational programs focusing on acquaintance/date rape awareness and prevention.
+The SHS also assists a sexual offense support (SOS) group to help survivors of sexual offense, and to provide educational programs that focus on acquaintance/date rape awareness and prevention

-All full-time students are eligible for these services.
-A student health fee pays for all services except X-rays, prescription drugs, orthopedic appliances, special serum injections, off-campus medical referrals and laboratory testing sent to private labs.
+All full-time students are eligible for these services and are charged the semester and winter session health fee.
+This fee covers all costs except X-rays, prescription drugs, orthopedic appliances, some special serum injections, and P.P.D. tests, off-campus medical referrals and laboratory testing sent to private labs.
 The student health fee also supports the mental health services offered through the Center for Counseling and Student Development.
-Part-time students can receive health services by paying the health fee for full coverage, or by purchasing a particular service.
+Part-time matriculated students can receive health services by paying the health fee for full coverage, or by purchasing a particular service.
 The University sponsors an optional accident and sickness insurance program for all admitted full- and part-time students.
+All services listed are provided as of December, 1996 and are subject to change.
+For more information, call (302) 831-2226.